-The half helmet is popular with cruiser and vintage riders but they offer minimal coverage.
-They lack in safety features but they are DOT approved which makes them legal on Canadian roads.
+The half helmet is popular with cruiser and vintage riders, but they offer minimal coverage.
+They lack safety features but are DOT approved, making them legal on Canadian roads.

 You’ll probably associate this type of helmet with the Iconic image of motorcycle freedom!
 Here are some highlights:

 - Extremely lightweight